Cloudneeti/Cloudneeti_SaaS_Docs/docs/cloudneetiRemediation/awsRemediation.md

 5. **Save** (2)

-6.After successful change in the configuration policies enabled earlier will get deleted.
+6. After successful change in the configuration policies enabled earlier will get deleted.
   In case remediation policies are to be enabled again then policies remediation needs to be reconfigured.